 In Knowledge Base > Articles, in addition to reordering content inside the current level, you can also move...

 - Click (and hold) on the title of the article you wish to move.

 - Drag and drop it into the desired category, or drop it in the outline box for "Move to Top Level".

-Custom content categories are the only categories that show up in search since they are treated like an article.
-If you are using default, blog, or topic-based categories, they will not show up in search results.
+Custom content categories and topic display categories are the only categories that show up in search since they contain their own content.
+If you are using default, blog, or URL redirect categories, they will not show up in search results.